 Brining is the secret to an incredibly moist, succulent, flavour infused roast chicken.
-This brine is based on a recipe by Thomas Keller, one of the great masters of the culinary world.
+This brine for chicken is based on a recipe by Thomas Keller, one of the great masters of the culinary world.
 The skin cooks slightly differently to traditional roasted chicken – it is thinner and crispier.
 And you won’t believe how incredibly juicy the breast is which usually comes out so dry!

 - 4 liters / 1 gallon water

 - Half a bunch (50g / 2oz) flat leaf parsley

 - Half a bunch (15g / 0.5oz) thyme

 - 1⁄4 Cup honey

 - 1/2 head garlic , skin on, cloves smashed

 - 2 tbsp black peppercorns

 - 1 cup kosher salt1